 Are you younger than 35, have completed (or will soon complete) a PhD, and your research is focused on organic, bioorganic or medicinal chemistry?
 If the answer is yes, then the Experientia Foundation is offering you a unique opportunity in the form of a grant to help finance a year-long post-doctoral fellowship or research stay at a prestigious foreign university of your choice.
-All you have to do is contact the research workplace of your dreams and subsequently submit a grant application.
+All you have to do is to come up with an original project, contact the research workplace of your dreams and subsequently submit a grant application by 15 March.
+The selected candidates will be invited to present their projects at a joint meeting of the Grant Committee and the Board of Trustees.
+The meeting is usually held at the end of May.

 What must be included in the grant application?